 Direct bank transfers

 How it works: Most banks can move funds from one person’s account to another account, whether both accounts are held at the same institution or two different banks.
-Because funds are processed through the Automated Clearing House network used by banks, this is also called an ACH transfer.
+Because funds are processed through the Automated Clearing House network banks use, this is also called an ACH transfer.
 Banks will also send paper checks to recipients who do not accept payments electronically.

 Timeframe: 1 to several business days

 How it works: Like its parent company, PayPal, money is received in the recipient’s Venmo account.
 It can then be “cashed out” and transferred to the user’s bank account or used to complete future transactions.
+Both parties must create Venmo accounts before sending and receiving payments.
 Venmo’s app offers a great mobile experience with a social feed and is popular among millennials.
-Both parties must create Venmo accounts prior to sending and receiving payments.

-Limit: Users start out with a limit of $299.99 per week.
-Once the user’s identity has been confirmed, the limit is raised to $2999.99.
+Limit: Users start with a limit of $299.99 per week.
+Once the user’s identity has been confirmed, the single person-to-person payment limit is raised to $4,999.99.

-How it works: Users can only send payments through Square Cash using a debit card.
+How it works: Users can only send payments through the Cash App (formerly known as Square Cash) using a debit card.
 Unlike other payments apps, funds are deposited directly into the bank account associated with the recipient's debit card.
 Both parties must register for accounts before sending and receiving funds.

-Limit: Initially, there is a weekly limit of $250 per week.
-The limit is increased to $2,500 if the account is verified by linking a mobile phone number, Facebook account, or adding part of your social security number or date of birth.
+Limit: Initially, there is a limit of $1,000 within any 30-day period.
+The limit is increased if the account is verified using your full name, date of birth, and part of your social security number.